Russ (29) should be in jail for 'enabled cryptocurrency money laundering'

 Simply put, a cryptocurrency mixer ensures that money flows through a ‘big wallet’ so that it is impossible to trace who is behind the payment.

-In general, you can see exactly where crypto transactions are going, which can also accurately track criminally-earned money.
+In general, you can see exactly where the crypto transactions are going, so that the criminally-earned money can be tracked exactly.
 Mixers are therefore popular, for example, as ransomware criminals like to defraud their payments.

 According to the Public Prosecution Service, P. operated such a mixing site, and at least one billion euros was laundered with it.
 He did it along with two co-suspects, OM says, but they are staying abroad.